The gap persistence theorem for quantum multiparameter estimation: Preliminaries

 We next introduce the concept of gap persistence between two bounds.
 For two bounds $\mathcal{C}_1$ and $\mathcal{C}_2$ satisfying $\mathcal{C}_1\geq\mathcal{C}_2$, we define the difference between them as

 For $M=1$, we shall simply denote this quantity as $\Delta_{1-2}$.
-We first define weak gap persistence \begin{remark}[Weak gap persistence] If $\Delta_{1-2}\neq0$, then $\Delta_{1-2}(M)\neq0$ for all finite $M$. \end{remark} This means that if there is a gap between the two bounds for a single copy of the probe state, the two bounds will never become equal by performing collective measurements on $M$ copies of the state.
+We first define weak gap persistence \begin{remark}[Weak gap persistence] For all models, if $\Delta_{1-2}\neq0$, then $\Delta_{1-2}(M)\neq0$ for all finite $M$. \end{remark} This means that if there is a gap between the two bounds for a single copy of the probe state, the two bounds will never become equal by performing collective measurements on $M$ copies of the state.
 However, weak gap persistence does not require $\Delta_{1-2}=0\Leftrightarrow\Delta_{1-2}(M)=0$.
-A stronger version is \begin{remark}[Strong gap persistence] If $\Delta_{1-2}=0$, then $\Delta_{1-2}(M)=0$ for all finite $M$ and if $\Delta_{1-2}\neq0$, then $\Delta_{1-2}(M)\neq0$ for all finite $M$. \end{remark} Hence, strong gap persistence includes the weak version.
+A stronger version is \begin{remark}[Strong gap persistence] For all models, if $\Delta_{1-2}=0$, then $\Delta_{1-2}(M)=0$ for all finite $M$ and if $\Delta_{1-2}\neq0$, then $\Delta_{1-2}(M)\neq0$ for all finite $M$. \end{remark} Hence, strong gap persistence includes the weak version.
 As a simple example, it is clear that strong gap persistence holds between the HCRB and SLDCRB, due to the additivity of the two bounds.
 When gap persistence can be shown to hold between two bounds, we shall refer to this as a gap persistence theorem.
 Hence, there exists a strong gap persistence theorem between the HCRB and SLDCRB.
+Note that although Eq.~\eqref{eq:deltaGPT} refers to a specific model, the gap persistence theorem applies for all models.
 Gap persistence theorems can be extended to include weight matrices, as the Cram{\'{e}}r-Rao bounds in general include weight matrices.
 In what follows, we shall mainly discuss the case of the identity weight matrix.

-\subsection{Basic Results}
+\subsection{Basic results}